-To the Board of Directors of West River Transit Authority, Inc. dba Prairie Hills Transit Spearfish, South Dakota
+Board of Directors West River Transit Authority, Inc. dba Prairie Hills Transit Spearfish, South Dakota

-We have audited the accompanying financial statements of West River Transit Authority, Inc. dba Prairie Hills Transit (a nonprofit organization), which comprise the statement of financial position as of September 30, 2017, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of West River Transit Authority, Inc. dba Prairie Hills Transit (a nonprofit organization), which comprise the statements of financial position as of September 30, 2018 and 2017, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.